College Faculty Classical Trumpet Faculty, Orchestral Trumpet Faculty

-A native of Austin, Texas, Billy Ray Hunter has been Principal Trumpet of the Metropolitan Opera Orchestra since 2004.
-He enjoys a versatile career in the classical music world that includes orchestral, chamber, and solo performances as well as several educational and outreach initiatives.
-He is a former member of the Grammy-nominated Grant Park Orchestra in Chicago.
+A native of Austin, TX, Billy Hunter has been Principal Trumpet of the Metropolitan Opera Orchestra since 2004.
+He enjoys a versatile career in the classical music world that includes Orchestral, Chamber, and Solo performances.
+He has recently rejoined the faculty at the Manhattan School of Music.

-In addition to his yearly work with the MET, Mr. Hunter has appeared as guest principal trumpet with the Philadelphia Orchestra, the Malaysian Philharmonic in Kuala Lumpur, the Frankfurt Radio Symphony in Germany, the Spoleto Festival Orchestra in Italy, the Charleston Symphony Orchestra in South Carolina, and the Chineke!
+In addition to his yearly work with the MET, Mr. Hunter has appeared as Guest Principal Trumpet with The Philadelphia Orchestra, The Malaysian Philharmonic in Kuala Lumpur, The Frankfurt Radio Symphony in Germany, The Spoleto Festival Orchestra in Italy, the Charleston Symphony Orchestra in South Carolina and the Chineke!
 Orchestra in London.
-He has also had concerts with the New York Philharmonic and the New Jersey, Dallas, and Boston symphonies throughout his professional career.
-He previously held the position of Principal Trumpet and section trumpet with the New World and Baltimore symphonies respectively.
+He has also had concerts with the New York Philharmonic, New Jersey, Dallas, and Boston symphonies throughout his professional career.
+He has held previous positions of Principal Trumpet, Second Trumpet, and Third Associate Trumpet with the New World, Baltimore, and Grant Park Symphony Orchestras respectively.

-Mr. Hunter has given master classes and recitals nationally and internationally with universities and schools including Curtis, Juilliard School, San Francisco Conservatory of Music, Yale, James Madison, Michigan State, Memphis and Pittsburgh State universities, Stellenbosch University in South Africa and various venues in Tokyo, Japan.
-In addition, he is a frequent coach for the New York Youth Symphony in Manhattan, The New World Symphony in Miami, and the National Youth Orchestra.
+Mr. Hunter has given masterclasses nationally and internationally with several universities and schools including Curtis, Juilliard School, San Francisco Conservatory of Music, Yale, James Madison, Michigan State, Memphis and Pittsburgh State universities, Stellenbosch University in South Africa and various venues in Tokyo, Japan.
+In addition to this he is a frequent coach for the New York Youth Symphony in Manhattan, The New World Symphony in Miami, and the National Youth Orchestra.
 He been on faculty in the past with the Peabody Institute, Aspen Music Festival, NJCU and the University of Texas at Austin.
 His teachers were Raymond Crisara, Raymond Mase, Harry Shapiro, and Mark Gould.